 This is an innovative course which develops creative potential and in-depth knowledge of theories, processes and techniques.

-Students will use a variety of materials, manufacturing techniques and processes, of much greater potential than indicated by the term ‘jewellery and silversmithing’.
+Students will use a variety of materials, manufacturing techniques and processes.

 The scope for design is very broad and builds on knowledge in the area of personal ornaments, body signification and decorative metal objects.
 There are also affinities with industrial design, fashion design, fine art and sculpture and content is often informed by philosophy, conceptualisation and critical theory.